jnozzi/cocoadev.com/markdown/ComputeSumOfTableViewColumnValues.md

     int i;
     float sum=0;
     for (i=0;i<[tableData count];i++) {
-        sum+=General/[tableData objectAtIndex:i] objectForKey:@"keyForColumnYouWantToSum"] floatValue];
+        sum+=[tableData objectAtIndex:i] objectForKey:@"keyForColumnYouWantToSum"] floatValue];
     }
     [whatEverOutletYouWantToDisplayYourResultTo setFloatValue:sum];
 }

 I am a beginner.
 I tried implementing something like this in my code with no success.
-I linked my [[NSTextField with myDataSource Object that uses General/NSTextField.
+I linked my [[NSTextField with myDataSource Object that uses NSTextField.
 I also linked the Add button to the addButton function.
 No success. can someone explain the variables above?
-For example, in myDadSource file I have declared General/NSMutableArray * items in the header and a pointer to my object that handles all the data inside my textView as  table.
+For example, in myDadSource file I have declared NSMutableArray * items in the header and a pointer to my object that handles all the data inside my textView as  table.
 When I insert these pointers into the code above I get

 -(void)awakeFromNib {